Relocating Classical Coins has been an effort that took a year and a half to plan and carry out.

 This setback delayed the move until April, and then unpacking and setting up the new office took far longer than had been anticipated.
 Reassembling the computer network proved to be the most complex and time consuming task, which was not completed until November.

-Our new office is ready and we are now open for business.
+Our new office is ready, and we are now open for business.
+We thank our customers for their loyalty and understanding during the challenges of this relocation.